craftcms/docs/docs/5.x/reference/field-types/json.md

 ### Objects + Arrays

-JSON “objects” and “arrays” are deserialized into PHP arrays (associative and sequential, respectively), and the `JsonData` object provides a means of iterating over them, directly:
+JSON “objects” and “arrays” are deserialized into PHP arrays (associative and sequential, respectively), and the root `JsonData` object provides a means of iterating over them, directly:

 ```twig
 <table>